symfony/symfony-docs/cookbook/workflow/new_project_git.rst

 Once you've read through :doc:`/book/page_creation` and become familiar with using Symfony, you'll no-doubt be ready to start your own project.
-In this cookbook article, you'll learn the best way to start a new Symfony2 project that's stored using the `Git`_ source control management system.
+In this cookbook article, you'll learn the best way to start a new Symfony project that's stored using the `Git`_ source control management system.

 Initial Project Setup